Enough of the Sweet Talk

 Enough of the Sweet Talk is the third studio album by Australian indie pop band Lime Cordiale.
-The album was released on 26 July 2024.
+The album contains 17 tracks and it was released on 26 July 2024.
 Seven singles preceded the album's release, starting with "Facts of Life" on 8 April 2022.
 An Australian tour with Australian band Ball Park Music was announced to support the album's release.

 At the 2024 ARIA Music Awards, the album was nominated for Best Cover Art.

 The album was shorted listed for Best LP/EP at the 2025 Rolling Stone Australia Awards.

 Background

 The first reports of Lime Cordiale's third album surfaced in late 2022 after the release of "Colin" with the duo stating the album being "70–80% done".
 The single "Colin" is named after Scottish-Australian musician Colin Hay, who features in the closing chorus of the song.
 Hay would feature in the accompanying music video of the song with a fraction filmed at his home in Los Angeles.

 All the singles released by the duo prior to the album's would be well-recpeted by fans.
 The three tracks released in 2022 would take out positions on the Australian radio station, Triple J Hottest 100, 2022 list, and the two released in 2023 would feature in the 2023 list.

 The album will be supported by the Enough of the Small Talk Tour of Australia throughout 2024, along with Australian band Ball Park Music.
 This was announced after a mock-feud online of the bass-line in Lime Cordiale's single "Inappropriate Behaviour" bass-line being copied of Ball Park Music's single "Coming Down".
 However the feud was revealed to be a promotional strategy for the tour, emulating the Drake–Kendrick Lamar feud.

 The duo describe the album as "taking us through the course of a relationship in chronological order.
 The innocent early days, the learning, the love, the doubt, the conflict and the realisation of loss."